ben1tdsx/auth/subprojects/file-browser/README.md

 This starts the Vite dev server on port 5173 with hot reload.

 Then visit: **http://localhost:5173** (Vite dev server proxies API requests to the backend)

+**Note:** By default, both servers bind to `0.0.0.0`, making them accessible from remote machines.
+If running on a remote server, you can access the app via `http://<remote-ip>:5173`.

 ### Production Mode